SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 2. Who Are We?

-The Committee is made up of parent volunteers who manage the Club operations including
+The Committee is made up of parent volunteers who manage the Academy operations including membership, finance and event co-ordination.
+The Committee co-opts other Academy members to help manage various projects whenever possible.

 3. Our Values